Azure/azure-cli/doc/how_to_introduce_breaking_changes.md

 ### Breaking Change Window

-The breaking change window *allows* for service command breaking changes.
-When a Pull Request is merged during this sprint, it will be included in the next Breaking Change Release.
+The breaking change window is a designated sprint that **permits** the merging of service command breaking changes.
+Any Pull Request merged during this sprint will be included in the subsequent Breaking Change Release.

 The timing of the breaking change window in Azure CLI aligns with [Microsoft Build](https://build.microsoft.com/) and [Microsoft Ignite](https://ignite.microsoft.com/).
 You could find the next Breaking Change Release plan in our [milestones](https://github.com/Azure/azure-cli/milestones).